 This course is designed to introduce students to the general field of ethics and to apply ethical thinking to the business environment.
 An overview of modern ethical thought is provided with specific cases and scenarios presented which students asses from legal, moral, and economic perspectives; 3 hours of lecture per week.
-(General Education: AH except for Business students) Prerequisite: ENG 1061 or equivalent
+Prerequisite: ENG 1061 or equivalent